blinkupsdk/docs/README.md

 BlinkupUISDK.deleteAllMetadata()
 ```

 ## Notifications

 The bLinkup SDK relies on your existing push notification ecosystem for sending notifications to your users.
 If you don't set up push notifications, then your users will have to manually open the Blinkup SDK UI to check who is at an event with them, or to check for friend requests.
 Push notifications are enabled by providing us with a webhoook URL where your servers can receive information about the various notification events emitted by the API.
 Webhooks are delivered as POST requests made to URLs of your choosing with JSON data describing the event.
-There are two categories of webhook notifrications you may receive: Connections and Presence Alerts
+There are two categories of webhook notifications you may receive: Connections and Presence Alerts

 ### Connections

-*Connection Requests*
+#### Connection Requests

 This notification happens when one user sends a connection request to another.
 Your server will receive a webhook with the following JSON body, where `source_user` is the user who sent the request, and `target_user` is the user who is receiving the request:

 ```json